-Existing supply is often limited by traditional typologies that do not cater to the needs of women and people of marginalised genders, and may not be appropriately located with connections to community and required social supports.
+Existing supply is often limited by traditional typologies that do not cater to the needs of women and gender diverse people, and may not be appropriately located with connections to community and required social supports.

 Housing and homelessness are intersectional feminist issues